 Invasive species are damaging to ecosystems, agriculture, economies, and human health.
 Follow these simple rules to help prevent the spread of invasive species.

-1. Clean Your Hiking Gear
+1. Check Your Hiking Gear for Invasive Species

 A simple walk through the local park trail or hike in the nearby nature reserve could mark the beginning of a non-native species introduction.
 The moment you brush past a plant, or set down your pack in a meadow, you’ve invited seeds to cling on to your belongings.
 During your next vacation to an island paradise, you hit the hiking trails and inadvertently disperse the seeds, spreading invasive species into the native ecosystem.
 Brush organic material off of your clothes and gear after each outdoor excursion, or at least before you head to the airport for your next vacation.